techidaily/site-win11-tips/source/_posts/expert-guide-to-unlocking-stuck-battlenet-login.md

 4. Select**OK** to save the new WDF options.
 5. Try opening Battle.net again with the firewall disabled.

  If Battle.net now starts, check Windows Defender Firewall’s app permission settings.
 Make sure the Battle.net software is allowed through that firewall.
-Check out our article about[allowing apps through the Windows Firewall](https://www.makeuseof.com/how-to-allow-apps-windows-firewall/) for full instructions.
+Check out our article about [allowing apps through the Windows Firewall](https://www.makeuseof.com/how-to-allow-apps-windows-firewall/) for full instructions.
 Then you can turn WDF back on.

 ## 5\.
 Disable Third-Party Antivirus and Firewall Software